 At the conclusion of the Master Naturalist or Assistant training, you will receive a polo-style shirt, hat, name badge, and jacket.
 It's important that people know who you are, and that our program is visible to users of the natural areas.
-Always wear these identifiers when giving presentations for the Natural Areas Department.
+Always wear these identifiers when giving presentations as a Master Naturalist.